-Section 3.
-Provision of Annual Reports: Audited Financial Statements.
+(c) Provision of Annual Reports; Audited Financial Statements.

-- (a) Not later than 10 months following the end of each Fiscal Year of the Authority, commencing with the Fiscal Year ending June 30, 2010, subject to Section 13 of this Disclosure Agreement, the Authority shall, or shall cause the Dissemination Agent (if different from the Authority) to, provide to the Municipal Securities Rulemaking Board via EMMA an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Agreement.
-Not later than 10 days prior to said date, the Authority shall provide the Annual Report to the Dissemination Agent (if applicable).
-In each case, the Annual Report (i) may be submitted as a single document or as separate documents comprising a package, (ii) may cross-reference other information as provided in Section 4 of this Disclosure Agreement, and (iii) shall include such financial statements as may be required by the Rule. - (b) The annual financial statements of the Authority shall be prepared on the basis of generally accepted accounting principles and will be audited by either the Auditor of Public Accounts or a firm of independent certified public accountants.
-Copies of the audited annual financial statements, which may be filed separately from the Annual Report, will be filed with the Municipal Securities Rulemaking Board via EMMA when they become publicly available. - (c) If the Authority fails to provide an Annual Report by the date required in subsection (a) hereof, or to file its audited annual financial statements when available as described in (b), the Authority shall send an appropriate notice to the Municipal Securities Rulemaking Board via EMMA in substantially the form attached hereto as Exhibit A or in such form as may be provided by the MSRB as the applicable form for filing such notice via EMMA. - Section 4.
-Content of Annual Reports.
-Each Annual Report required to be filed hereunder shall contain or incorporate by reference, at a minimum, the following information, all with a view toward assisting the Participating Underwriters in complying with the Rule: - (a) a summary of information regarding appropriations made by the General Assembly for payments under the Payment Agreement with respect to the 2010A Projects, and - (b) updated information regarding the balance of the payments due under the Payment Agreement as of the end of the preceding Fiscal Year.
+1. Not later than 10 months after the end of each Fiscal Year, commencing with the Fiscal Year ended June 30, 2011, VPSA shall, or shall cause the Dissemination Agent (if different from VPSA) to, provide to each Repository an Annual Report which is consistent with the requirements of (d) of this undertaking.
+Not later than 10 days prior to said date, VPSA shall provide the Annual Report to the Dissemination Agent (if applicable).
+In each case, the Annual Report (A) may be submitted as a single document or as separate documents comprising a package, (B) may cross-reference other information as provided in (d) of this undertaking, and (C) shall include such financial statements as may be required by the Rule.

+2. The annual financial statements of VPSA shall be prepared on the basis of generally accepted accounting principles and will be audited by either the Auditor of Public Accounts or a firm of independent certified public accountants.
+Copies of the audited annual financial statements, which may be filed separately from the Annual Report, will be filed with the Repositories when they become publicly available.

+3. If VPSA fails to provide an Annual Report to the Repositories by the date required in clause (i), or to file its audited annual financial statements when available as described in clause (ii), VPSA shall send an appropriate notice to the Municipal Securities Rulemaking Board in substantially the form attached hereto as Schedule 1.

+(d) Content of Annual Reports.
+Each Annual Report required to be filed hereunder shall contain or incorporate by reference, at a minimum, the following information, all with a view toward assisting Participating Underwriters in complying with the Rule.

+1. Updated information showing the expected "Local School Bond Payments Available to Pay Debt Service" as of the date of issuance of the most recent Series of Bonds issued during the period beginning July 1 and ending on the date of the Annual Report.
+In the event no Bonds were issued during the aforementioned time period, the updated information shall be as of the end of the preceding Fiscal Year.

+2. Updated information showing the names of the Local Issuers and the principal amount of their Local School Bonds held in the General Pledge Fund and the principal and redemption premium of which are credited to the General Pledge Fund and an updated list showing the names of the Local Issuers who are MOPs as of the end of the preceding Fiscal Year, who have ceased to be MOPs during the preceding Fiscal Year and who were MOPs as of the date of issuance of the most recent Series of Bonds issued during the period beginning July 1 and ending on the date of the Annual Report.
+In the event no Bonds were issued during the aforementioned time period, the updated information shall be as of the end of the preceding Fiscal Year.

+3. A summary of receipts and disbursements for the Literary Fund for the preceding Fiscal Year.

+4. A summary of information respecting appropriations made by the Virginia General Assembly from the Literary Fund for the current biennium.

-Any or all of the items listed above may be incorporated by reference from other documents, including official statements of debt issues of the Authority, which have been filed with each of the Municipal Securities Rulemaking Board or the Securities and Exchange Commission.
+Any or all of the items listed above may be incorporated by reference from other documents, including official statements of debt issues of VPSA, which have been filed with each of the Repositories or the Securities and Exchange Commission.
 If the document incorporated by reference is a final official statement, it must be available from the Municipal Securities Rulemaking Board.
-The Authority shall clearly identify each such other document so incorporated by reference.
+VPSA shall clearly identify each such other document so incorporated by reference.